-The valuer of a municipality must submit the certified valuation roll to the Municipal Manager, and the Municipal Manager must within 21 days of receipt of the roll:

-- Publish in the prescribed form in the provincial Gazette, and once a week for two consecutive weeks advertise in the media, a notice stating: that the roll is open for public inspection for a period stated in the notice, - which may not be less than 30 days from the date of publication of the last - inviting every person who wishes to lodge an objection in respect of any matter in, or omitted from, the roll to do so in the prescribed manner within the stated period; - Publish the valuation roll on the Municipality's website. (b)
+- 20.11.1 The valuer of a municipality must submit the certified valuation roll to the Municipal Manager, and the Municipal Manager must within 21 days of receipt of the roll: - (a) Publish in the prescribed form in the provincial Gazette, and once a week for two consecutive weeks advertise in the media, a notice stating: - that the roll is open for public inspection for a period stated in the notice, which may not be less than 30 days from the date of publication of the last notice; and - inviting every person who wishes to lodge an objection in respect of any matter in, or omitted from, the roll to do so in the prescribed manner within the stated period; - (b) Publish the valuation roll on the Municipality's website.

-(a)

-- Inspection of, and objections to, valuation rolls 20.12.1 - Any person may, within the period stated in the notice: Inspect the roll during office hours; (a) - (b) - On payment of a reasonable fee, request the Municipality during office hours to make extracts from the roll; and Lodge an objection with the municipal manager against any matter reflected in, (c)

-An objection must be in relation to a specific individual property and not against the 20.12.2 valuation roll as such.

-20.12.3 The Municipal Manager must assist an objector to lodge an objection if that objector

-20.12.4 The Council may also lodge an objection with the Municipal Manager concerned against any matter reflected in, or omitted from, the roll.
-The Municipal Manager must inform the Council of any matter reflected in, or omitted from, the roll that affects the

-The Municipal Manager must, within 14 days after the end of the period stated in the notice submit all objections to the municipal valuer, who must promptly decide and dispose of the objections in terms of section 51 of the Act.

-20.12.6 The lodging of an objection does not defer liability for payment of rates beyond the
+20.12 Inspection of, and objections to, valuation rolls

+- 20.12.1 Any person may, within the period stated in the notice: - (a) Inspect the roll during office hours; - (b) On payment of a reasonable fee, request the Municipality during office hours to make extracts from the roll; and - (c) Lodge an objection with the municipal manager against any matter reflected in, or omitted from, the roll. - 20.12.2 An objection must be in relation to a specific individual property and not against the valuation roll as such. - 20.12.3 The Municipal Manager must assist an objector to lodge an objection if that objector is unable to read or write. - 20.12.4 The Council may also lodge an objection with the Municipal Manager concerned against any matter reflected in, or omitted from, the roll.
+The Municipal Manager must inform the Council of any matter reflected in, or omitted from, the roll that affects the interests of the Municipality. - 20.12.5 The Municipal Manager must, within 14 days after the end of the period stated in the notice submit all objections to the municipal valuer, who must promptly decide and dispose of the objections in terms of section 51 of the Act. - 20.12.6 The lodging of an objection does not defer liability for payment of rates beyond the date determined for payment.